Introduction

 AI algorithms are capable of analyzing imaging and clinical data with impressive precision:

-Platforms like Babylon Health, Ada, Buoy, WebMD, and Healthily use AI to ask users questions and suggest possible conditions or actions mimicking the initial triage process of a clinic visit.
+Tools like Babylon Health, Ada, Buoy, WebMD, and Healthily use AI to simulate initial triage by collecting symptom data and suggesting potential conditions or next steps.

 3. Predictive Analytics.